westlake-autolab/FusionAD/README.md

 ## Paper

-For more details, please refer to the full paper which will be released very soon.
+For more details, please refer to the [full paper](https://arxiv.org/pdf/2308.01006.pdf).

 ### Code release